Use customer segmentation

 The Customer segmentation page is organized into several sections, as identified by the numbers in the image and explained below.

-1. Configuration bar: On the right side of this bar, you can access the dimension filter.
+1. Configuration bar: Search for a customer, resegment or filter customers, or download the data.
 If you're the Administration user, you can also edit or delete the configuration settings from here.

 2. Customer segmentation summary: This is a quick overview of your most up-to-date customer data.
 It shows the total number of customers who were active within the current period (by default, the last 12 months).
 The summary cards on the right highlight the total sales value and the total number of active customers, so you can quickly understand the overall scale of your customer base and sales without digging into detailed data.